 (b) a report on all consultations between the operator and relevant authorities and other relevant interested persons and organisations in the course of developing the environment plan;

-(c) a list of all incidents that are classified as reportable incidents in relation to the petroleum activity.
+(c) a list of all incidents that are classified as reportable incidents in relation to the activity.

 (2) The environment plan must classify an incident as a reportable incident if —

-(a) it could arise from the petroleum activity; and
+(a) it could arise from the activity; and

 (b) it has the potential to cause an environmental impact that is classified, under the environmental risk assessment process described in the environment plan, as moderate or more serious than moderate.

+[Regulation 17 amended: SL 2026/82 r.
+92.]

 Division 4 — Revision of environment plan

-18. Revision because of a change, or proposed change, of circumstances or petroleum activity
+18. Revision because of a change, or proposed change, of circumstances or activity

-(1) The operator of a petroleum activity must submit to the Minister a proposed revision of the environment plan for the petroleum activity before the commencement of —
+(1) The operator of an activity must submit to the Minister a proposed revision of the environment plan for the activity before the commencement of —

-(a) any new petroleum activity; or
+(a) any new activity; or

-(b) any significant modification of, significant change in, or significant new stage of, an existing petroleum activity,
+(b) any significant modification of, significant change in, or significant new stage of, an existing activity,

 that is not provided for in the environment plan.

-Penalty: a fine of $10 000.
+Penalty for this subregulation: a fine of $10 000.

-(2) The operator of a petroleum activity must submit to the Minister a proposed revision of the environment plan for the petroleum activity before or as soon as practicable after —
+(2) The operator of an activity must submit to the Minister a proposed revision of the environment plan for the activity before or as soon as practicable after —

-(a) a change in the instrument holder for, or operator of, the petroleum activity; or
+(a) a change in the instrument holder for, or operator of, the activity; or

 (b) the occurrence of —